Heartburn For Days In A Row: Causes & Treatment.

 1- Acid reflux (GERD) attacks.

-Gastroesophageal reflux disease (GERD or chronic acid reflux) is the most common cause of heartburn. it is a very common disease worldwide.
-In The USA, GERD affects between 18.1% to 27.8% of people (ref).
+Gastroesophageal reflux disease (GERD or chronic acid reflux) is the most common cause of heartburn.
+It is a very common disease worldwide.
+In The USA, GERD affects 18.1% to 27.8% of people (ref).

-It is usually caused by a weakness in the sphincter between your stomach and your esophagus.
+A weakness in the sphincter between your stomach and esophagus usually causes it.
 Normally, this sphincter (called the lower esophageal sphincter) prevents the acid in your stomach from refluxing back into the esophagus (ref).

 How to suspect Acid reflux (GERD):

-- Heartburn: Normal people can experience intermittent attacks of heartburn (Physiological GERD).
-But if GERD is present and undiagnosed, it can cause persistent heartburn for 3, 5, 7 days, or even for weeks.
+- Heartburn: Normal people can experience intermittent heartburn attacks (Physiological GERD).
+But if GERD is present and undiagnosed, it can cause persistent heartburn for 3, 5, 7 days, or even weeks.